iamxuxiao/mwgraphviz/README.md

 Some caveats, due to cold start time of lambda and in this example , the disk time and actually called an externa program within a lambda.
 Sometime the code takes more than default time(3000ms) to finish, so on the safe side, I set the time limit to be 5000ms.

 ## Frontend design
-The front end is as simple as the following: a text area for user to type in the dot text, the button¡¯s callback will make a post to the api-gateway.
-If you do not want your api-gateway¡¯s address to be seen by the user, the button will post the text to a thin server which on the server side, contains the code to call api-gateway.
+The front end is as simple as the following: a text area for user to type in the dot text, the buttonÂ¡Â¯s callback will make a post to the api-gateway.
+If you do not want your api-gatewayÂ¡Â¯s address to be seen by the user, the button will post the text to a thin server which on the server side, contains the code to call api-gateway.
 After the response is received, fill the svg onto the canvas

 ```
 +-text area-----------------+